 The purpose of this section is to enhance the skills, effectiveness, and professionalism of the trial practice members, by providing a forum for the open discussion of topics of interest to defense trial lawyers, by promoting and improving the standards of professional competence of trial lawyers, by promoting and encouraging the highest standards of courteous and ethical conduct, and by alerting membership to issues relevant to the trial of civil cases.

-The Young Lawyers Section is devoted to issues and concerns of the young defense attorneys comprised of attorneys with seven years and less experience in the specialty of defending civil litigation, with a focus on evidentiary issues, proposed and current legislation, expert witnesses, damages settlement and trial strategy and technique.
+The Young Lawyers Section is devoted to issues and concerns of the young defense attorneys.
+Comprised of attorneys with seven, or less, years of experience in the specialty of defending civil litigation.
+Focusing on evidentiary issues, proposed and current legislation, expert witnesses, damages settlement and trial strategy and technique.

 The mission of the Young Lawyers Section is:

 1. To increase membership of young defense lawyers;

 2. To educate young defense lawyers through committee sponsored seminars and publications;